-Dr. Powell and team published the results of their research in the journal Nature.
+Dr. Powell and team published the

 Dr. Powell and colleagues’ research, however, revealed that KCTD13 plays an entirely different role: it is not tied not to brain size but to synaptic transmission, or neurotransmission.
 This is the neurons’ ability to transmit information.